STATE OF WYOMING

 - FLSA: Non-exempt

-- Successful applicants for employment must pass a background check before appointment.
+- Successful applicants for employment must pass a background check prior to appointment.

 Click here to view the State of Wyoming Classification and Pay Structure.